 What About Co-ops and Special Interest Groups?

 If you’re thinking about homeschooling, be prepared for some things to go awry from time to time.
-Curriculum choices can be far less than what you expected, you may have planned too much or too little into your “perfect homeschool day”, or you might have things come up at the last minute that throw your day into a complete tailspin.
+Curriculum choices can be far less than what you expected, you may have planned too much or too little into your “perfect homeschool day”, or you might have things come up at the last minute that throws your day into a complete tailspin.
 There’s also a chance that your job, extended family commitments, and church activities can quickly lead to an overwhelming feeling.
 And, believe it or not, there's not even a best homeschool curriculum, so don't expect that you'll find one.
 (What's best depends on each family!)

-Trust that these things do happen, but also, know that you aren’t going to be governed by them.
-I think if you go into this thing understanding that it’s not a fairy tale, you’ll be a lot better off when things like this happen.
-The truth is you may not get it all done every day.
-Especially if your homeschool teaching style includes preplanning, printing out resources prior to class, or grading homework.
+Trust that these things do happen, but also, know that you don't have to be governed by them.
+I think if you go into homeschooling with the understanding that it’s not a fairy tale, you’ll be a lot better off when things unexpectedly happen.
+The truth is you may not get everything done every day.
+Especially if your homeschool teaching style includes preplanning lesson plans, printing out resources prior to class, or grading homework.
 The most important thing to understand when these things happen is that it’s okay.
 These things happen to all of us, and that’s why it’s so important to seek out support in some form or another.

 So, of the thousands of homeschool families that are out there right now, many of them are struggling, many of them are figuring out their rhythm, and many are willing to mentor others and help them along.
 You can find them all at a Great Homeschool Convention near you.